Legal

 (c) subscribe to a paid Plan;

-(d) contact us by email or through the Platform; or
+(d) contact us by email or through the Platform;

-(e) interact with our AI assistant, Ava.
+(e) interact with our AI assistant, Ava; or

 2.2 This Policy does not cover third-party websites or services linked from our Platform.
 We encourage you to read the privacy policies of those third parties before providing them with your personal data.